- Aktive Kultur Reisen

 Catering incl.: B, L, D

 Today we take the Mathikettan Shola Rain Forest hike.
 The Trek is an exciting and challenging trekking route that starts about 1.5 hours by jeep from Munnar.
 The day starts early, as we have to climb to an altitude of 2,640 meters, to the summit of Meesapulimala.
 Meesapulimala is the second highest peak in the Western Ghats.
 We cross forests with low-hanging cloud fields and hike over wide grasslands to the summit.
+Along the way we will see exceptionally beautiful grassland, extensive forests and mountains that offer spectacular views of the vastness of Tamil Nadu.
 Here you have a wide view over the green forests and valleys with their tea plantations.
 Afterwards we hike back and take a transfer to the small village of Suryanelli and stay at Suryanelli Camp in fixed tents with beds and shared bathroom.
 Here we end the day comfortably by the campfire.

 Hiking route: 14 km, walking time about 6 hours, transfer total approx. 3-4 hours, 80 km